SKA-ScienceDataProcessor/integration-prototype/sip/science_pipeline_workflows/ical_dask/README.md

 ## Starting ICAL pipeline

-There are three shell scripts that start ICAL pipeline container with three different entrypoints (which are just python scripts).
+There are three shell scripts that start ICAL pipeline container with three different entry points (which are just python scripts).

 * A script *scripts/DaskSwarmModeling.sh* starts a container with `pipelines/imaging-modeling.py` entrypoint which creates a visibility list